include-saurabh/fpp-lpips/README.md

-# Adversarial Diffusion for Facial Privacy Protection (Enhanced)
+# Improving Visual Fidelity of Protected Face Images via Perceptually-Guided Adversarial Diffusion

 This repository implements and enhances a facial privacy protection technique using adversarial optimization within a Stable Diffusion framework, building upon the work from [parham1998/Facial-Privacy-Protection](https://github.com/parham1998/Facial-Privacy-Protection).
 The goal is to generate protected versions of facial images that either: